Stephenson 2 DFK 49: Observation history

 The open cluster Stephenson 2 was discovered by American astronomer Charles Bruce Stephenson in 1990 in the data obtained by a deep infrared survey.
 The cluster is also known as RSGC2, one of several massive open clusters in Scutum, each containing multiple red supergiants.
 The 49th brightest star in the K band was given an identifier number of 49.

 The authors noted that the star likely had significant circumstellar and interstellar extinction, higher than even the other cluster members, and noted that its spectral type places it near yellow hypergiants on the Hertzsprung–Russell diagram (HR Diagram), though not as hot.

 In a later study from 2010, the same star was given the identifier number 11, and was grouped with a proposed cluster assumed to be associated with Stephenson 2, Stephenson 2-SW.
 The star showed maser emissions at some spectral lines.
 A later study corroborates this.
 The study mentions a weak CO emission with radial velocities similar to Stephenson 2 DFK 49, but it is said to be unrelated due to being too intense for a red supergiant at Stephenson 2 DFK 49’s distance.

-Another study studied 57 red supergiant stars across the galaxy and gave estimates of the stars' properties based on their Spectral Energy Distributions, like luminosity and temperature.
+Another study observed and studied 57 red supergiant stars across the galaxy and gave estimates of the stars' properties based on their Spectral Energy Distributions, like luminosity and temperature.

-In 2016, it was compared to the yellow hypergiant star IRAS 18357-0604,which can be found in the same general region as Stephenson 2.
+In 2016, it was compared to the yellow hypergiant star IRAS 18357-0604, which can be found in the same general region as Stephenson 2.

-A recent study on red supergiant mass loss rates and histories notes it as the most interesting object in the cluster, because its spectral energy distribution which has an infrared excess is similar to that of the famous and extreme red hypergiant VY Canis Majoris, although Stephenson 2 DFK 49 is hotter.
-This indicates that the star has a large amount of circumstellar extinction.
+A recent study on red supergiant mass loss rates and histories notes it as the most interesting object in the cluster, because its spectral energy distribution, which has a significant infrared excess, is similar to that of the famous and extreme red hypergiant VY Canis Majoris.
+However, Stephenson 2 DFK 49 is hotter.
 The study also estimates the possible mass loss rates of the star, as well as its other properties.

 Properties

 Stephenson 2 DFK 49 was known to be an interesting object since its home cluster was first studied in depth.
-Interestingly, Stephenson 2 DFK 49 appears to be at the center of a bow-shock structure in infrared images.
+An interesting note about Stephenson 2 DFK 49 is that it appears to be at the center of a bow-shock structure in infrared images.
+Because of its properties and likely position on the H-R diagram, the authors of Davies 2007 stated that both it and Stephenson 2 DFK 1 warranted further studies, especially in terms of stellar evolution.
 Its properties, an earlier than usual spectral type compared to other stars in Stephenson 2, its luminosity and position on the HR Diagram indicate that it is similar to the extreme yellow hypergiant star IRC+10420 and Variable A in the Triangulum Galaxy (M33).
-Stephenson 2 DFK 49 comparable to another extreme star in the vicinity of Stephenson 2, IRAS 18357-0604.
+Stephenson 2 DFK 49 is comparable to another extreme star in the vicinity of Stephenson 2, IRAS 18357-0604.
 Both are possible post-red supergiant stars, and both of them are comparable to the yellow hypergiant IRC+10420.